CHAPTER 11 - MANAGEMENT CONTROLS AND PROGRAM OVERSIGHT

 Action Review Cycle Milestones Compliance Mechanism

-Level 4 A/OPC completes the monthly review and A/OPC Monthly Checklist in IOD Cycle End Date + 30 days Not applicable
+Level 4 A/OPC completes the A/OPC Monthly Review in IOD Cycle End Date + 30 days Not applicable

-Level 3 A/OPC completes the OA/OPC Monthly Review and certifies completion in IOD Cycle End Date + 40 days OA/OPCs may suspend the appropriate account(s) at 30 days if DM cases and A/OPC Monthly Reviews are not complete.
+Level 3 A/OPC completes the OA/OPC Monthly Review in IOD Cycle End Date + 40 days OA/OPCs may suspend appropriate account(s) at 30 days if cases and Monthly Reviews are not complete.

-CPM completes review and certifies completion in IOD Cycle End Date + 55 days CPM suspends appropriate account(s) at 55 days if DM cases and A/OPC Monthly Reviews are not complete.
+CPM completes the CPM Monthly review in IOD Cycle End Date + 55 days CPM suspends appropriate account(s) at 55 days if cases and Monthly Reviews are not complete.

 11-6.
 Semi-Annual A/OPC Reviews

-1) Brief semi-annual review results to their HA and inform the HA of program strengths and concerns.
-Conduct the briefing before completing their semi-annual review in IOD.
+2) Brief semi-annual review results to their HCA/SCO and summarize program strengths and concerns.
+Conduct the briefing before completing the semi-annual review in IOD.

 Monthly Review Completion Timeframe